 - First, flowering plants can produce seeds without fertilization by a sperm cell.
 This process is called apomixis, and it results in the production of genetically identical offspring.
-Some flowering plants also have the ability to regenerate an entire plant from just a single leaf or stem.
+Some flowering plants also can regenerate an entire plant from just a single leaf or stem.

 - Second, flowers are structurally unique in that they contain both male and female reproductive organs.
 The male organs, called stamens, produce pollen, while the female organs, called pistils, contain the ovules where the seeds will form.

 Show how ecosystems are structured and explain the energetic and material cycles that underlie ecosystems